adi-g15/leetcode-practice-queue/README.md

-## Leetcode TODO Queue
+## Leetcode practice Queue

-Keeps track of your todo list of leetcode.
+Keeps track of your practice list of leetcode.
 Works like a queue, do it in order, or snooze/postpone the top to end.

 ### Usage